 8. Mandarin Oriental, Munich

-The Mandarin Oriental Munich, a sophisticated and modern hotel located near the renowned Maximilianstrasse, is a great choice.
+The Mandarin Oriental Munich, a sophisticated and modern hotel near the renowned Maximilianstrasse, is a great choice.
 The hotel features a variety of fine restaurants and bars, including Matsuhisa by world-famous Chef Nobu Matsuhisa.

 - In 1997, Oktoberfesters consumed more than 5 million liters of beer, about 45,000 liters of wine, and almost 165,000 liters of nonalcoholic beer.